gchq/stroom-docs/content/en/docs/user-guide/pipelines/reference-data.md

 This allows reference data lookups to be performed using the date of the event to ensure the reference data that was actually effective at the time of the event is used.

 {{% warning %}}
-There is currently no mechanism in Stroom to place dependencies between Feeds, i.e. an _Events_ Feed being dependant on a _Reference_ Feed.
+There is currently no mechanism in Stroom to place dependencies between Feeds, i.e. an _Events_ Feed being dependent on a _Reference_ Feed.
-When performing a lookup Stroom can only uses the _Reference_ streams that it has available.
+When performing a lookup Stroom can only use the _Reference_ streams that it has available.
 If a _Reference_ stream has been delayed (in receipt or translation), then Stroom will have to use the most recent one it has.
 {{% /warning %}}